mlz-ictrl/nicos/doc/source/gui/widgets.rst

 .. class:: ValueLed

-   A LED like image that shows if the value is either true (nonzero) or equals a set goal value.
+   An LED like image that shows if the value is either true (nonzero) or equals a set goal value.

    .. attribute:: dev